lawrencecpaulson/lawrencecpaulson.github.io/_posts/2021-11-10-Axiom_of_Choice.md

 layout: post
 title:  "The axiom of choice and descriptions"
 usemathjax: true
-tags: [logic, set theory, Ernst Zermelo, axiom of choice]
+tags: [logic, set theory, Ernst Zermelo, axiom of choice, HOL system]
 ---

 Few topics in mathematics are more contentious––or misunderstood––than the axiom of choice.
 We adopt it in the form of Hilbert's ε-operator.